Ziconius/FudgeC2/README.md

 - [x] Create further staging options (docm)
 - [ ] Improve format of returning data.
 - [ ] Deploy HTTPS cert to HTTP channel
+    - [ ] Allow stager/implant to run on untrusted cert.

 ##### Controller
 - [x] Check for `fudge.db` in the working dir, if not configure new setup.
    - [ ] Check for bugs in admin password setting.
-- [ ] Code refactor Controller to boot server & listener
+- [x] Code refactor Controller to boot server & listener

  ---
  Release 0.3 _(Dwarven Blacksmith)_
 ##### Implant Manager Web App
-- [ ] Fill chronological graph page with real data.
+- [ ] Allow admins to view, start, stop, and configure all active listeners.
 - [ ] Create admin-only campaign extract function, encrypting with AES256.
 This require viewer tool.
 - [ ] Reduce data sent to implant page, increase responsiveness.
 - [ ] Password reset